nitinthewiz/TheLinkBlog/_posts/2010/08/2010-08-09-dan-gillmor-on-the-google-verizon-net-neutrality-plan.md

-  The other big news in today’s announcement was Google’s clear retreat on network neutrality when it comes to wireless networks.
+  The other big news in todays announcement was Googles clear retreat on network neutrality when it comes to wireless networks.

 Right.
-And who doesn’t agree that wireless is going to be to the coming decade what wired broadband was to the last?
+And who doesnt agree that wireless is going to be to the coming decade what wired broadband was to the last?

- ★